centrifugal/documentation/web/README.md

 # Admin web interface

 Admin web interface located in its [own repo](https://github.com/centrifugal/web).
 This is ReactJS based single-page application.
-But Centrifugo server comes with this interface builtin.
+But Centrifugo server comes with this interface builtin - so in most cases you don't need to download it separately.

 [See demo on Heroku](https://centrifugo.herokuapp.com) (password `demo`) to see it in action.